xueannafang/HSP_toolkit_docs/README.md

 The author acknowledges all those who have provided inputs and technical support during the design and exploration of these toolkits, in particular:

 - [Dr Jie Chen](https://scholar.google.com/citations?user=GPM9kTgAAAAJ&hl=en) (Fuzhou University, China)
-- Jillisa Thompson (School of Chemistry, University of Bristol, UK)
 - [Bo Gao](https://www.linkedin.com/in/bo-gao-771841199/) (School of physics, University of Bristol, UK)